-- Investigating online software options for applications and renewals of business licenses.
-An online application and renewal program will improve the process and allow online payments. - Preparing for changes in the BC Building Code and the advanced energy efficiency - requirements of the Energy Step Code. - Completing an update of our municipal Building Regulations Bylaw. - Promoting our building inspection services through further digitization of application and permit plans and records.
+- The business licensing department is investigating online software options for applications and renewals of business licenses.
+An online application and renewal program will improve the process and allow online payments. - · Preparing for changes in the BC Building - Code and the advanced energy efficiency requirements of the Energy Step Code. - Completing an update of our municipal Building Regulations Bylaw. - Promoting our building inspection services through further digitization of application and permit plans and records.